HirraF/BOLDHapNet/README.md

 ### Following this the application will automatically:
 1. Retrieve sequences for your final chosen specimens.
-2. Align the sequences using the default Clustal W algorithm.
-Sequences are then returned for the user to view or download in fasta format.
+2. Align the sequences using the default Clustal W algorithm. (gap opening= 10, gap extension= 6.6) Sequences are then returned for the user to view or download in fasta format.

 ## Viewing sequences.